caesarakalaeii/dc-bot/README.md

-#dc-bot
+# dc-bot
-This is a bot that uses the GPT-3.5 model from OpenAI to respond to user messages in a conversational manner.
-Depending on the initial prompt it can be used to fake interactions with scammers, and provide faked PayPal receipts.
+This bot uses the GPT-3.5 model from OpenAI to respond to user messages in a conversational manner.
+Depending on the initial prompt it can be used to fake interactions with scammers and provide faked PayPal receipts.
-If You want to use it for this application, DM me on discord (@caesarlp) or here.
+If You want to use it for this application, DM me on Discord (@caesarlp) or here.

 **Available Commands:**